The Complex Lasting Results of Globalization on the Global Food System: Youth and Beyond

 🔹 Why is global food trade necessary?

-It balances regional shortages, stabilizes prices, and improves toughness during local crop failures or climate crises.
+It balances regional shortages, stabilizes prices, and improves resilience during local crop failures or climate crises.

 🔹 How does technology globalize food systems?